 The fictional biography John Steed - An Authorized Biography: Volume One - Jealous In Honour by Tim Heald rates as the rarest I know of; I've never seen a copy for sale in the flesh, thus I was dumbstruck to find my local library had a copy in storage, so at least I got to read it many years ago.
 Last time I looked it had dissappeared.
 Guess someone got a good deal at one of the library clear out sales.
 I used to go along to them just in the hope of getting that copy...

 The Prisoner novels used to be hard to track down, then the US NEL library versions started turning up in the cheap-o new book bins in New Zealand.

-Aside from the legandary Alan Dean Foster, my favourite writers included:
+Aside from the works of legandary Alan Dean Foster, my favourite writers included:

 Leslie wrote some interesting TV Tie-ins that were always worth reading:

 - Daktari No.4.

 - The Invaders: The Night of the Trilobites.

 Tiger (AKA Walter H Wager), had a hip and amusing approach to his books: